techidaily/site-windows11/source/_posts/overcome-error-1-secure-your-minecraft-adventures.md

 ### Update the Graphics Drivers

  Incompatible or outdated graphics drivers can cause games on Windows computers to malfunction.
-For a dedicated GPU, you can use AMD Radeon Software or Nvidia GeForce Experience to[install the latest graphics drivers updates on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) .
+For a dedicated GPU, you can use AMD Radeon Software or Nvidia GeForce Experience to [install the latest graphics drivers updates on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) .

  Intel users can download newer updates from the Windows update page.
 To do this, press Win + I to open Settings.
 Open Windows Updates and install any update available for your Intel graphics.
 Alternatively, check Intel’s website for newer display drivers for Windows.